lomin/ansible-pids/README.md

 ## Overview

-This module reads a list of PID-files, concatenate them and saves the result in a fact.
+This module reads a list of PID-files, concatenates the contents and saves the result in a fact.
 Null-strings in PID-files will be ignored.

 ## Example